euphy/dymo-kanban-labels/README.md

 Use a Dymo Labelwriter 450 to print your sprint.

 A scrummaster might spend a long time writing out neat cards for the Scrum board.
-This will be a way of harvesting a sprint's-worth of issues from JIRA and printing them all off onto labels.
+This project shows a  way of collecting a sprint's-worth of issues from JIRA and printing them all off onto labels.

 You can stick the labels where you like.
 I like dry-wipeable magnetic plastic sheet.

+Dymo labels are well-behaved, peel off easily and don't leave residual glue.

 ## Bad news